Will Kimmel

 Will Kimmel III (born May 11, 1988) is an American stock car racing driver.
-He is the son of Bill Kimmel, Jr. and nephew of Frank Kimmel.
-He currently competes part-time in the ARCA Menards Series for family-owned Kimmel Racing.
-He formerly competed in the NASCAR Cup Series for Go Fas Racing.
+He is the son of Bill Kimmel Jr. and nephew of Frank Kimmel.
+He currently competes part-time in the ARCA Menards Series, driving the No. 68/69 Ford for the family-owned Kimmel Racing.
+He previously competed part-time in the NASCAR Cup Series, NASCAR Xfinity Series, and NASCAR Craftsman Truck Series.

 Career

-Kimmel began his racing career in 1998; in 2006 he began competing at Salem Speedway, winning the track's Rookie of the Year award for Super Late Model drivers.
+Kimmel began his racing career in 1998; in 2006, he began competing at Salem Speedway, winning the track's Rookie of the Year award for Super Late Model drivers.
 The following year he won the track's championship, becoming the youngest driver to do so.
 He made his debut in the ARCA Racing Series in 2008, competing in 62 races in the series between 2008 and 2013 with a best finish of second at Salem in 2011.
 Kimmel also won the Polar Bear 150 street-stock race at Rockingham Speedway in 2010, beating Kurt Busch.